With grateful thanks to this year’s sponsors and supporters, without whom there would be no festival:

 - Qi Huang

 Cultural Recovery Fund

-The Birmingham Sandwell and Westside Jazz Festival has been awarded £50,040 as part of the Government’s £1.57 billion Culture Recovery Fund (CRF) to help face the challenges of the coronavirus pandemic and to ensure they have a sustainable future, the Culture Secretary announced yesterday.
+The Birmingham Sandwell and Westside Jazz Festival has been awarded £75,073 as part of first and second rounds of the Government’s £1.57 billion Culture Recovery Fund (CRF) to help face the challenges of the coronavirus pandemic and to ensure they have a sustainable future.

-The Birmingham Sandwell and Westside Jazz Festival is one of 588 cultural and creative organisations across the country receiving urgently needed support – with £76 million of investment announced yesterday.
-This follows £257 million awarded earlier in the week to 1,385 organisations, also from the Culture Recovery Fund grants programme being administered by Arts Council England on behalf of the Department foe Digital, Culture, Media and Sport.
-Further rounds of funding in the cultural and heritage sector are due to be announced over the coming weeks.
+The Birmingham Sandwell and Westside Jazz Festival is one of 588 cultural and creative organisations across the country receiving urgently needed support from the Culture Recovery Fund grants programme being administered by Arts Council England on behalf of the Department foe Digital, Culture, Media and Sport.

 Originally the Birmingham Jazz Festival, the Festival was founded in 1985 and since then has provided 10 days of the best of jazz (over 200 performances) every July.
 As well as highlighting the talents of fine local and nationally known musicians, the Festival has hosted jazz stars of the magnitude of Miles Davis and the Count Basie Orchestra and been highly successful in discovering young talent from Europe and introducing many bands and musicians to the British public.
 As a Festival of largely free events in a wide variety of settings, many informal, it has a unique reputation for involving the community.